lamh85/CodeCore-Assignments-Blog-Project/Readme.markdown

 The bootcamp trains its students to be proficient in Ruby, Rails, HTML/CSS, Javascript, and Javascript libraries in 8 weeks.

-After each major lesson, our instructor adds more requirements to the project:
+After each major lesson, our instructor adds more requirements to the project as follows:

 # Getting Started